 How one punch changed the face of violence

 The aim of the Thomas Kelly Youth Foundation (TKYF) is to foster behavioural change in young people in order to create a responsible drinking culture and ultimately a safer and healthier community.

-Forming a formidable Foundation, Kathy and Ralph met with three consecutive NSW Attorney General's - Greg Smith, Brad Hazzard and Gabrielle Upton, to advocate for amendments to the Sentencing Laws.
+Forming a formidable Foundation, Kathy and Ralph have met with four consecutive NSW Attorney General's - Greg Smith, Brad Hazzard, Gabrielle Upton and Mark Speakman, to advocate for amendments to the Sentencing Laws.
 As a result, three prominent laws were either amended or introduced: